Spinorial structures, discrete symmetries and some consequences: Spinors helicity, parity and Wigner's operators

-As observed in \cite{mdobook}, the presence of the phase factor becomes necessary to set up the framework of eigenpinors of parity or charge conjugation operators.
-From equation \eqref{geradorrotacao}, one can verify that under a rotation by an angle $\vartheta$ the Dirac spinors pick up a global phase $e^{\pm i\vartheta/2}$, depending on the related helicity.
+As observed in \cite{mdobook}, the presence of the phase factors is necessary to set up the framework of eigenpinors of parity or charge conjugation operators.
+From eq. (\ref{geradorrotacao}), one can verify that under a rotation by an angle $\vartheta$ the Dirac spinors pick up a global phase $e^{\pm i\vartheta/2}$, depending on the related helicity.
 However, this only happens for eigenspinors of parity.
-For the eigenspinors of charge conjugation operator, the phases factor must be $\vartheta_1=0$ and $\vartheta_2=\pi$.
-Thus, the phase factors are responsible to ensure locality \cite{mdobook}.

-The presence of the mass factor in \eqref{maodirmais} and \eqref{maodirmenos} is chosen in such a way that in the massless limit the $(j, 0)\oplus(0, j)$ rest spinors identically vanish, since there cannot be massless particles at rest \cite{majoranalike}.
+For the eigenspinors of charge conjugation operator, the phase factors must be $\vartheta_1=0$ and $\vartheta_2=\pi$, and thus, they are responsible to ensure locality \cite{mdobook}.
+On the other hand, the mass factor in (\ref{maodirmais}) and (\ref{maodirmenos}) is necessary to ensure that in the massless limit the $(j, 0)\oplus(0, j)$ rest spinors identically vanish, since there cannot be massless particles at rest \cite{majoranalike}.
 For consistency, the interaction amplitudes must have the factor $m^j$, where the superscript $j$ is the spin of the associated particle \cite{marinov}.
-It is worth pointing out that the relation $\phi_R^{\pm}(k^{\mu}) = -\phi_L^{\pm}(k^{\mu})$ should not be neglected when dealing with antiparticles, as it has been already noticed and highlighted in \cite{dirac1928, gaioliryder}.
+It is worth pointing out that the relation $\phi_R^{\pm}(k^{\mu}) = -\phi_L^{\pm}(k^{\mu})$ should not be neglected when dealing with antiparticles, as it has been already noticed and highlighted in \cite{dirac1928,gaioliryder}.

 To define such components in an arbitrary momentum reference frame, we must perform a Lorentz transformation,